ChrisLinn/COMP90046-Constraint_Programming_Notes/notes/week1.md

             (consumption[p, r] * produce[p]) <= capacity[r]
     );
     ```
++ The builtin function length returns the length of a 1D array
 + An array can be multi-dimensional
     * `array[index_set1,index_set 2, …] of type`
         - index set